 What about those paid referral services?
 Your luck may vary, but myself and others I worked with had none: All referrals we received from these services were low-value cases looking for free or near-free legal help.

 Here’s a little story about Avvo: A mid-sized firm I worked at in a small-ish suburban town had more than half a dozen “Avvo 10.0s” (the perfect lawyer rating), all with positive client reviews as well.
-We would regularly get calls for family law cases from their directory, and some people would call twice … or three or four or five times.
+We would regularly get calls for family law cases from their directory, and some people would call twice … or five times.

 Why?
 They’d work their way down the list of lawyers in our town, and since our directory and online reputation game was strong, they’d see us first, second, third, etc. Some would get frustrated after the second or third call, but most would end up setting up a consultation by the time they reached the end of the page.

-There are other directories you can list yourself in as well.
-Some are paid, such as FindLaw*, LawInfo, and SuperLawyers, while others are free and ad-supported, like Justia, Yelp, and Avvo.
+There are other directories and legal lead generation services that you can list yourself in as well.
+Some are paid, such as FindLaw, LawInfo, and SuperLawyers, while others are free and ad-supported, like Justia, Yelp, and Avvo.
 One could even make a strong case that Google Maps’ local business listings are a valuable directory as well—maybe even the most valuable directory, since everybody uses Google.
 Yelp review ratings, meanwhile, are prominently displayed on Siri (iPhone) search results, as well as Bing.

 Which directories should you pay the most attention to?
 To find out, look for lawyers in your area on Google and Bing, and look at which directories show up in the search results consistently.
 Directories’ rankings vary by geography and practice area, so checking close to home is a great place to start.
 Or you could just start with places that let you advertise for free.